 Next, we define our routing model.
-A routing algorithm is a deterministic $k$-local, $m$-memory routing algorithm, if the vertex to which a message is forwarded from the current vertex $u$ is a function of $s$, $t$, $N_k(u)$, and $M$, where $s$ and $t$ are the source and destination vertex, $N_k(u)$ is the $k$-neighborhood of $u$ and $M$ is a memory of size $m$, stored with the message.
+A deterministic routing algorithm is $k$-local and uses $m$-memory, if the vertex to which a message is forwarded from the current vertex $u$ is a function of $s$, $t$, $N_k(u)$, and $M$, where $s$ and $t$ are the source and destination vertex, $N_k(u)$ is the $k$-neighborhood of $u$ and $M$ is a memory of size $m$, stored with the message.
 The $k$-neighborhood of a vertex $u$ is the set of vertices in the graph that can be reached from $u$ by following at most $k$ edges.
 For our purposes, we consider a unit of memory to consist of $\log_2 n$ bits or a point in $\mathbb{R}^2$.
 Our model also assumes that the only information stored at each vertex of the graph is $N_k(u)$.
 Since our graphs are geometric, we identify each vertex by its coordinates in the plane.
 Unless otherwise noted, all routing algorithms we consider in this paper are deterministic $0$-memory algorithms.

-There are essentially two notions of \emph{competitiveness} of a routing algorithm.
-One is to look at the Euclidean shortest path between the two vertices, i.e. the shortest path in the visibility graph, and the other is to compare the routing path to the shortest path in the graph.
-A routing algorithm is {\em $c$-competitive with respect to the Euclidean shortest path (resp. shortest path in the graph)} provided that the total distance traveled by the message is not more than $c$ times the Euclidean shortest path length (resp. shortest path length) between source and destination.
+There are essentially two notions of \emph{competitiveness} of a routing algorithm on a subgraph of the visibility graph.
+One is to look at the Euclidean shortest path between the two vertices, i.e. the shortest path in the visibility graph, and the other is to compare the routing path to the shortest path in the subgraph.
+A routing algorithm is {\em $c$-competitive with respect to the Euclidean shortest path (resp. shortest path in the subgraph)} provided that the total distance traveled by the message is not more than $c$ times the Euclidean shortest path length (resp. shortest path length) between source and destination.
 The \emph{routing ratio} of an algorithm is the smallest $c$ for which it is $c$-competitive.

-Since the shortest path in the graph between two vertices is at least as long as the Euclidean shortest path between them, an algorithm that is $c$-competitive with respect to the Euclidean shortest path is also $c$-competitive with respect to the shortest path in the graph.
-We use competitiveness with respect to the Euclidean shortest path when proving upper bounds and with respect to the shortest path in the graph when proving lower bounds.
+Since the shortest path in the subgraph between two vertices is at least as long as the Euclidean shortest path between them, an algorithm that is $c$-competitive with respect to the Euclidean shortest path is also $c$-competitive with respect to the shortest path in the subgraph.
+We use competitiveness with respect to the Euclidean shortest path when proving upper bounds and with respect to the shortest path in the subgraph when proving lower bounds.

-To be able to talk about points at intersections of lines, we distinguish between \emph{vertices} and \emph{points}.
+Furthermore, we want to be able to talk about points at intersections of lines, thus we distinguish between \emph{vertices} and \emph{points}.
 A \emph{point} is any point in $\mathbb{R}^2$, while a \emph{vertex} is part of the input.